 Mickleham suburb profile

-Mickleham is a rapidly growing suburb located in Melbourne's northern corridor, approximately 29km from the CBD.
-Known for its expansive landscapes and new housing developments, Mickleham is popular among families and first-home buyers seeking affordable living options.
-The suburb offers a blend of modern amenities and natural beauty, with parks, playgrounds, and community facilities enhancing its appeal.
-As part of a developing region, Mickleham is experiencing significant infrastructure growth, including new schools, shopping centers, and transport links, making it an attractive choice for those looking to invest in a burgeoning community.
+Mickleham is a rapidly growing suburb located in Melbourne's northern outskirts, approximately 29km from the CBD.
+Known for its expansive landscapes and new residential developments, Mickleham offers a blend of rural charm and modern living.
+The suburb is popular among families and young professionals seeking affordable housing options and a peaceful environment.
+With ongoing infrastructure improvements, including new schools, shopping centers, and transport links, Mickleham is evolving into a well-connected community.
+Its proximity to Melbourne Airport and major highways adds to its appeal, making it an attractive choice for those looking to balance city access with suburban tranquility.

 Mickleham property market performance

-Sales activity has been robust, with 220 houses sold in the past 12 months.
-However, houses are taking longer to sell, with a median of 55 days on the market, suggesting a more cautious buyer approach.
+Sales activity for houses has been robust, with 198 houses sold over the last 12 months.
+However, houses are taking longer to sell, with a median of 53 days on the market, indicating a more cautious buyer sentiment.

-The rental market for houses in Mickleham has remained stable over the last 12 months, with no change in average rent, which stands at $545.
-The absence of unit rentals further highlights the suburb's emphasis on houses.
+The rental market for houses in Mickleham has remained stable, with no change in average rent over the last 12 months, maintaining an average rent of $539.
+The absence of unit rentals further highlights the suburb's emphasis on house properties.

 | Houses | Units | |